julionc/awesome-shopify/readme.md

 ### CSS Frameworks

+- [slate](https://github.com/Shopify/slate) - A toolkit for developing Shopify themes.
+It is designed to assist your workflow and speed up the process of developing, testing, and deploying themes to Shopify stores.
 - [Timber](https://github.com/Shopify/Timber) - A faster and easier way to build Shopify themes.
 - [Foundationify](https://github.com/lukebussey/foundationify) - A theme for Shopify based on the responsive Zurb Foundation 5 framework.
 - [Uptown CSS](http://www.uptowncss.com) - Uptown CSS is a semantic toolkit designed to help developers build fully-responsive Shopify Apps.